 Matcha can sometimes have some bitter notes, so pairing it with something like cream cheese or chocolate help to really highlight the matcha without it being over-powering.
 I also enjoy the fact that because it takes very little time, you can focus more on experimenting with different colors and designs.
 Remember, we always eat with our eyes first, so aesthetics are everything.

-But, because they provide so many healthy benefits (antioxidants, vitamins, lowering blood pressure and cholesterol, anti inflammatories, etc), I believe we can utilize them in less conventional ways to add more tea into our everyday lives.
+But, because they provide so many health benefits (antioxidants, vitamins, lowering blood pressure and cholesterol, anti-inflammatories, etc), I believe we can utilize them in less conventional ways to add more tea into our everyday lives.

 (for 8 servings)